 Often I receive calls or emails from couples who need a last minute wedding photographer, because theirs has disappeared or canceled with no explanation.
 The following tips are based on what those couples tell me.
 I want to help you find a photographer who is committed to your wedding.

-Make sure your photographer has a website, not just social media.
+1. Make sure your photographer has a website, not just social media.

-Avoid a “once in a while” photographer.
+3. Avoid the “once in a while” or the “just for fun” photographer.

-Have that engagement shoot!
+6. Have that engagement shoot!

 If you have a chance to work with the photographer before the wedding, take it.
 Even if it’s just a mini shoot that lasts 30 minutes, the engagement shoot is like an extra interview to make sure you really love your photographer.

 Congratulations on your engagement!
 Keep these tips in mind and go find an awesome photographer for your wedding.